getdish/dish/docs/nate.md

+THREE BIG AREAS

+  1. WEB
+     1. lots of bugs, mobile, etc, get it stable
+     2. blog post / substack
+  2. DATA
+     1. need to fix tons of data issues on specific restaurants
+     2. re-run crawl successfully on SF
+     3. run it on a bunch more places
+     4. need to have a beter plan for getting off yelp
+  3. APPS
+     1. need to get a beta version that is testflight deployable

+# initial family/friends launch at end of month

+    - fix up blog and write something (or remove blog)
+    - dish substack! have mailing list that actually emails once a month with new release
+    - improve some profiles and some onboarding

+- fix restaurantpage flicker
+- mobile fixes: get it fully working mobile web
+- fix back sometimes still breaking stack
+- fix tag ratings on various pages / consistency
+- fix home speed / home data
+- fix home not showing tag data properly
 - may be able to remove a few states from homeStore
-- gallery for example can just use router, no need for home
-- but would require home to be smarter i think
 - search page fixes:
-- shows blank sometimes
   - search page - show popular lists for that region + tags
-- restaurant page - show lists restaurant is on
-- new list
-- dont do weird redirect thing
-- modal that opens to select existing or create new
 - home
   - fix feed up a bunch to actually show real feed items
-- show more results on map
   - show real comments (recent?)
 - cleanup
   - fixup profile pages a lot
   - show onboard if not yet
   - better intro / intro callout
   - touch up commenting/rating
 - location <=> url
 - organize all map/geo helpers a bit
 - ensure usernames are the same set as slugifed (no special chars)